Braves vs. Phillies Prediction, Odds, Pick, How To Watch

-The Atlanta Braves took game one of this NL East series with the Philadelphia Phillies.
+It was a rainout yesterday for the Atlanta Braves and the Philadelphia Phillies.
 It is now time to continue our MLB odds series with a Braves-Phillies prediction, pick, and how-to-watch

-The Braves have now won seven straight games.
-Spencer Strider was great again in the win.
+Yesterday the winner was the weather, as the rain took out the game.
+The game was rescheduled for September 11th, the first day of Atlanta's next trip to Philadelphia, and will be part of a day-night doubleheader.
+The Phillies will keep with their plan and have Aaron Nola take the mound for the Thursday game, but the Braves AJ Smith-Sawver will no longer be the starter for this game.
+The Braves will send Bryce Elder to the mound, pushing Smith-Sawver to Friday.

+Game one of the series saw the Braves extend their winning streak to seven straight games with the help of Spencer Strider.
 He went six innings and gave up just one run while striking out nine batters.
 Strider has now struck out 300 batters in just 35 starts, joining Dwight Gooden as the only other pitcher in history to do that.
 Matt Olson and Austin Riley added home runs in the game to help lead the Braves to a 4-2 victory.
 The Phillies' offense struggled when they had opportunities.
 They had 11 hits last night but went just 1-12 with runners in scoring position.

 Here are the Braves-Phillies MLB odds, courtesy of FanDuel.